C-Backus/Project-Narnia/flask-ui/flask-ui-README.md

 Create a conda environment as Python version 3.10.18 and activate.

-Within this environment, pip install flask, gunicorn and paramiko.
+Within this environment, pip install flask, gunicorn and paramiko, and flask-wtf.

 Still within this environment, change directory to the location of the downloaded "flask-ui" folder.